EIAS Webinar: Kazakhstan’s International Human Rights Commitments in the Light of Political and Institutional Reforms

 Jeroen JANSEN, Managing Partner, Acquis EU Law & Policy

-The discussion will be followed by a Q&A session with the audience
+The discussion was followed by an online Q&A session with the audience